Were the Knights of the Round Table real figures?

 Winchester Round Table

 In fact, this table is not from the period when the ruler of Camelot reigned.
-It was probably built as part of one of the many ‘round table’ tournaments that occurred in Europe during the Middle Ages.
+It was probably built as part of one of the many ‘round table’ tournaments in Europe during the Middle Ages.
 These were tournaments with jousting, ceremonies, and festivities and were based on Arthurian legend.
 This Round table was probably made on the orders of King Edward I during one such celebration.

 The Amphitheater theory